resess/2023_microservice_extraction_case_studies/README.md

 | PartsUnlimitedMRP | [Instructions](./PartsUnlimitedMRP/README.md) | [link](https://github.com/SarahBornais/PartsUnlimitedMRP)            | Spring    | 75                | 65%           |
 | spring-petclinic   | [Instructions](./spring-petclinic/README.md) | [link](https://github.com/SarahBornais/spring-petclinic)             | Spring    | 24                | 94%           |

-This repository contains all the information necessary to build, run, and test each of the case studies.
-All the relevant information for each of the case studies is located under their respective directories in this repository.
+The Instructions column in the table above contains a link to a directory we created, which includes instructions on how to build, run, and test the corresponding case study.
+The GitHub Forked Repository column in the table above, as well as each case study Instructions directory, also contains a link to the forked version of the case study repository in GitHub.

 ## Step 1.
 Building, Running, and Testing the Case Studies

 Depending on the needs of the microservice decomposition tool, it may be necessary to build, run, and/or test each of the case study applications.
-Instructions on how to do so are located in the `README` file under each of the case studies' respective directories.
+Instructions on how to do so are located in the `README` file under each of the case studies' Instructions directories.

-The `/builds` directory under each of the case studies' directories contains pre-built JAR and/or WAR files, depending on the type of application.
+The Instructions’ `/builds` directory contains pre-built JAR and/or WAR files, depending on the type of application.
 These build files can be used as an input to the decomposition tools.
-If the tool requires additional input formats (e.g., instrumentation or similar), custom inputs can be created using the building, running, and testing instructions, as described above.
+If a tool requires additional input formats (e.g., instrumentation or similar), custom inputs can be created using the building, running, and testing instructions, as described in each case study Instructions directory.

 ## Step 2.
 Reporting results

-For consistency, we request that the tool's partitioning result be reported in a standard JSON format.
-We have provided an example of such an output for each of the four case studies in a `reporting-template.json` file in their respective directories.
-These templates place all the classes in the given case study into a single partition, representing the current monolithic state of the case studies.
+Please report the tool partitioning result in the standard JSON format specified below.
+We have provided a template JSON output file, named `reporting-template.json`, pre-populated with the names of the classes of a case study, in its corresponding Instructions directory.
+These templates place all the classes of the given case study into a single partition, representing the current monolithic state of the case studies.

 An example of the JSON structure is provided below.
 The first key, `my_tool` is the name of the tool that created the decomposition.
 In this example, the decomposition contains 2 partitions: `partition0`, and `partition1`.
-If a decomposition contains more than
-2 partitions, keys can `partition2`, `partition3`, etc. Each of the partition JSON objects contains an array of JSON objects representing the classes contained in the decomposition.
+If a decomposition contains more than 2 partitions, additional keys such as `partition2`, `partition3`, etc., can be added.
+Each of the partition JSON objects contains an array of JSON objects representing the classes contained in the decomposition.
 Each of these class objects has only a single property, `id`, whose value is the name of the class it represents.

 ```json
 {